Guten Tag! - Bonjour – Hello – Buenos días – Grüezi – Hei! - Czesc - Salvete

 The first exchange with our German partner school - die Deutsche Schule Helsinki - was organized by Dr. Erhard Lipkow in 1993.
 He was a teacher in the Finnish school and he wanted the German kids to participate in this experience.
 The Finnish kids come to Germany to practice their German, the language they have been learning since 3rd grade.

 The first exchanges took place in summer holidays, so some kids spent 3 weeks without seeing their German friends, but soon it was changed, so the kids could meet during the school.
+In 2002 Mrs. Wahlbrink-Herrmann, one of the music teachers, began to organize this exchange.
+First, the exchange took place every 3rd year, but nowadays it takes place every year.

+About 22-24 pupils of the 5th and 6th grade of the Hebbelschule go to Helsinki in September to stay for 2 weeks in host families.
 It’s not necessary to speak Finnish, because the language of this exchange is German, but if you go into the city, you might need to speak a little bit of English.
 Before the exchange begins, the pupils write let- ters or e-mails to their exchange partners to get known each other.

 The Finnish kids come to us In the spring for 3 weeks to live in a German family.
 Most of the time, there are no problems with their knowledge of German.